Load balancing Red Hat OpenStack

 How to load balance Red Hat OpenStack

-The load balancer can be deployed in four fundamental ways: Layer 4 DR mode, Layer 4 NAT mode, Layer 4 SNAT mode, and Layer 7 SNAT mode.
+The load balancer can be deployed in four fundamental ways: Layer 4 DR mode, Layer 4 NAT mode, Layer 4 SNAT mode, and Layer 7 Reverse Proxy (Layer 7 SNAT mode).

-For Red Hat OpenStack, Layer 7 SNAT mode is recommended.
+For Red Hat OpenStack, Layer 7 Reverse Proxy is recommended.

 Virtual service (VIP) requirements